Homonationalism: Anti-immigration and security

+Framing terrorism

-In Terrorist Assemblages, Puar writes that "sexual deviance is linked to the process of discerning, othering, and quarantining terrorist bodies, but these racially and sexually perverse figures also labor in the service of disciplining and normalizing subjects worthy of rehabilitation away from these bodies, in other words, signaling and enforcing the mandatory terms of patriotism".
-Puar claims that the binary reinforced by the othering involved in the War on Terror together with the othering of LGBT bodies has pushed some queer bodies to a "U.S. national citizenship within a spatial-temporal domain" in which she refers to as homonationalism, "short for 'homonormative nationalism.'"
+In Terrorist Assemblages, Jasbir Puar argues that queerness is deployed within post-9/11 counterterrorism narratives in the United States and other Western contexts.
+Some queer people, especially white, cisgender and nationally assimilated people, are praised as modern, patriotic citizens, representative of liberal democracy.
+On the other hand, Muslim and racialized bodies, queer or not, are portrayed as abnormal, backward, or pro-terrorist.
+She writes that "sexual deviance is linked to the process of discerning, othering, and quarantining terrorist bodies, but these racially and sexually perverse figures also labor in the service of disciplining and normalizing subjects worthy of rehabilitation away from these bodies, in other words, signaling and enforcing the mandatory terms of patriotism".
+According to Puar, the binary logic of inclusion and exclusion, which is produced through both the securitization of Muslim bodies during the War on Terror and the marginalization of queer bodies, has led to the conditional inclusion of certain LGBTQ+ individuals into the "U.S. national citizenship within a spatial-temporal domain" a process which she refers to as homonationalism, "short for 'homonormative nationalism.'"

-Abu Ghraib was an U.S. military prison in Iraq which was closed following citations of human rights violations committed against the detained.
+Abu Ghraib was a U.S. military prison in Iraq which was closed following citations of human rights violations committed against the detained.
 Pictures of some of the violations were sent to CBS news, creating a nationwide scandal in 2004.
 The photos taken depict sexual abuse, rape, and torture of the detainees.
 Much of the sexual abuse taking place simulated homosexual acts in a "culturally specific [...] matrix of torture".
 The inclusion of homosexuality into an American national identity, homonationalism, was specifically employed in Abu Ghraib to torture and sexually and racially other the detainees.
 According to Puar, during this scandal, queer liberal news medias continued to other Muslim sexuality and identity.

 Gaetano Venezia III argues homonationalist narratives were demonstrated in response to the Pulse nightclub shooting in Orlando, Florida in 2016 which was the deadliest mass shooting in American history until the Las Vegas shooting the following year.
 Venezia argues this disregards historical shootings with more victims, "'...including race riots and labor disputes in the early 1900s and massacres perpetrated by the U.S. Army or settlers in the American West.'
 Thus, describing the Pulse shooting as the worst mass shooting obscures state violence, protects the image of the state, and minimizes or erases the oppression of indigenous people and racial minorities."
 Venezia argues that the responses to the Pulse shooting strengthen and protect not only the image of the state but its officials.
 "Police and politicians often get good press by expressing their sympathy and solidarity with the LGBTQ+ community, even as they remain unapologetic and unresponsive in regards to oppressive policies and actions, like the Stonewall riots, abuse of trans folk, and restrictions on LGBTQ+ rights and protections."